newaetech/chipwhisperer/docs/source/Capture/ChipWhisperer-Nano.md

 1. Use an X-Acto knife or similar to deeply score along the perforated holes on both top and bottom, being very careful not to cut towards or near your hand.
-You will need to hold the CW-Nano in an appropriate jig or vice.
+You will need to hold the CWNano in an appropriate jig or vice.
 2. Align the holes on the edge of a hard surface (suggested: block of wood), and firmly push down on the target end while pushing against